 We recommend using the whole spices and grinding them by hand for the freshest flavor.
 You can also use ground spices such as ground cinnamon, ground ginger, and ground cloves to speed up the brewing process if preferred.

 The key to making chai lattes like a Starbucks or coffee shop barista lies in the frothing process.
-The easiest way to froth milk is to use an espresso machine or coffee maker that features a frother or use a frothing wand.
+The easiest way to froth milk is to use an espresso machine, coffee maker, or a frothing wand.

 The first alternative to frothing milk with professional tools is to whisk it.
 Start by heating the milk on the stove.
 Whisk vigorously for 3 to 5 minutes or until the milk becomes thick and foamy.
 This method works best for low-fat or nonfat dairy milks and coconut milk.

 This method involves shaking the milk first and then heating it afterwards.
 This method works best for whole fat milk and most nut milks.
 Add the milk to a large glass jar or a cocktail shaker.
 Shake vigorously for 2 to 3 minutes and then heat in a large saucepan.

 Blending also works best for frothing milk before it is heated.
 This method works best for non dairy milks such as almond milk and rice milk.
 Use an immersion blender to froth the milk in a large saucepan.
 You can also add the milk to a standard blender.
 Once the milk is blended, heat on low for a few minutes before adding to the black tea concentrate.

 1. If using whole spices, grind them into a fine powder.
 To speed up the process and shorten the total time of the recipe, you can use ground spices instead.

 2. Roast the spices in a small saucepan on the stove for 3 minutes on low heat.